fatihmert/Flutter-Development-Kit/README.md

 **If you have any think development progresses for this repository, please share on issue panel or mail to me (fmdogancan95@gmail.com), so shortly if you want.**

-# TODO
+# General TODO

  - [ ] I think should be little sqlite for this kit control for some operations.
 Like for from save constant comment template.
+ - [ ] Restructured (actually improvements) architecture
+ - [ ] MultiLanguage Supporting
+ - [ ] Breaking special comments
+ - [ ] Create UI manager for both CLI commands and pubspec.yaml (like Vue UI)